molines/IMHOTEP/eORCA025/eORCA025.L75-IMHOTEP.SC/README.md

 working directory are **noleap** files although they have the same name as original files !

 ### 2.3 Compute daily climatology from noleap 3-hourly files
   * [mkclimato.sh](../../TOOLS/CLIMATOLOGICAL_FORCING/mkclimato.sh) computes the daily climatology from the **noleap** files in TMP_CLIMATO.
 It ends up with climatological files in the JRA55/CLIMATO_1980-2019 directory.
-Note that both unfiltered (*eg* drowned_tas_JRA55_CLIM_1980-2019.nc) and 10-days filtered files (*eg* drowned_tas_JRA55_CLIM_1980-2019-f.nc)  are availble in the climatology.
+Note that both unfiltered (*eg* drowned_tas_JRA55_CLIM_1980-2019.nc) and 10-days filtered files (*eg* drowned_tas_JRA55_CLIM_1980-2019-f.nc)  are available in the climatology.
 It is likely that we will use the filtered files.

 ### 2.4 Preparing WDMP climatology.
-WDMP files are the results of the spinup run, from which we compute an interannual monthly mean on the eORCA025 model grid.
+WDMP files are buildt from the output of the spinup run, from which we compute an interannual monthly mean on the eORCA025 model grid.
 But they are considered as part of the forcing and although they are not provided by JRA55 they are somehow linked to this data set (changing the atmospheric forcing will likely change the SSS restoring term).
-Note that SSS restoring was faded out in the coastal area so that there are no direct impact on the continental fresh water fluxes.
+Note that SSS restoring was faded out in  coastal areas so that there are no direct impact on the continental fresh water fluxes.
 For the climatological run we just compute the monthly mean over the 1980-2019 period.
   * [mk_WDMP_climato.sh](../../TOOLS/CLIMATOLOGICAL_FORCING/mk_WDMP_climato.sh) is used for this purpose.
 It is a